cblaser04/BIOL3070--Blaser-/Warm-up-mosquitoes-Caden-Blaser-1-.md

 # ABSTRACT

+This report investigates which bird species in Salt Lake serves as the primary amplifying host for West Nile Virus (WNV).
+Mosquito blood meals were analyzed in able to determine the host species, and WNV infection were collected from mosquito pools.
+Feeding patterns were compared between all the sites with and without WNV-positive pools using barplots shown below, and generalized linear models tested whether certain hosts predicted WNV presence and positivity rates.
+Both analyses showed that sites with more House Finch blood meals had a much higher WNV activity.
+These results indicate that House Finches are frequently fed upon by mosquitoes and they act as key amplifying hosts.
+Overall, the study highlights the important role of House Finches in sustaining WNV transmission in this region.

 Fill in abstract… Write this last, after finishing methods, results, and discussion.
 Summarize the overall study question, approach, results, and conclusion in a short paragraph.

 # BACKGROUND

-my changee West Nile virus (WNV) is a mosquito-borne virus that is primarily transmitted by Culex mosquitoes, with birds being the primary hosts.
+West Nile virus (WNV) is a mosquito-borne virus that is primarily transmitted by Culex mosquitoes, with birds being the primary hosts.
 Understanding which species mosquitoes feed on is crucial because host choice directly influences virus transmission.
 Certain birds, such as house finches, can also develop high levels of viremia.
 This means that when mosquitoes feed on these birds, they can easily acquire the virus and later transmit it to other hosts, playing an important role in the spread of WNV (Komar et al., 2003).

 Modern technologies now allow for a much better identification of mosquito blood meals.
 In these methods, DNA is first extracted from